5 Common Reasons Why Your Airbag Light Is On (or Flashing)

 Maybe your like

-An illuminated or flashing airbag warning light is a legit cause for concern.
-Does it mean this essential safety feature is suddenly deemed inactive?
+An illuminated or flashing airbag warning light is a legitimate cause for concern.
+Does it mean this essential safety feature has suddenly stopped working?

-Learn the most common reasons that set off an airbag light so you can get the issue resolved as quickly as possible.
-This isn’t a warning light you want to ignore and have your airbag fail to deploy when you need it most.
+Learn the most common reasons that set off an airbag light so you can get the problem fixed as quickly as possible.
+This isn’t a warning light you want to ignore.
+If your airbag fails to deploy when you need it most, the consequences could be severe.

 Related: Average Airbag Replacement Cost